hahaluluyo/MES-RANet/README.md

 password: h214

-The feature files contains SAMM and CAS(ME)^2: Features are calculated with stride=2.
+The feature files contain SAMM and CAS(ME)^2: Features are calculated with stride=2.

 # Training and evaluation
 Run main.py